Wrexham and Ellesmere Railway: Wrexham Central station

 The object of the WM&CQ’S extension to Wrexham Central became apparent towards the end of 1884 with the announcement of plans for building a new line from Wrexham... to Ellesmere.
 The Wrexham & Ellesmere Railway was duly incorporated on 31 July 1885.
 The Manchester, Sheffield & Lincolnshire chairman, Sir Edward Watkin, saw the branch as a spearhead for a drive into Wales.
 He suggested that the GWR should finance it jointly with the Cambrian, WM&CQ and his own company, but with its position in Wrexham strategically secure the GWR declined.
 The MS&LR then paid £50,000 towards the £180,000 needed, with the Cambrian and WM&CQ as the other main subscribers.
 With this capital and £50,000 [permitted] in loans the Wrexham & Ellesmere was incorporated.

-Having obtained authorisation for the line in 1885, the proprietors of the Wrexham and Ellesmere Railway had to apply to Parliament for an extension of the time allowed for construction; this was secured in 1888 (extension to July 1893) and again in 1890, when an extension to July 1895 was obtained.
-As the possible South Wales trunk route idea firmed up, the company also obtained powers, on 14 May 1895, for a west-to-north curve at Ellesmere, that would allow through running there.
-In this period the Company chairman and many of the directors were also officers or directors of the Manchester, Sheffield and Lincolnshire Railway or the WM&CQR, or the Cambrian Railways.
+Having obtained authorisation for the line in 1885, the proprietors of the Wrexham and Ellesmere Railway had to apply to Parliament for an extension of the time allowed for construction; this was secured in 1888 (extension to July 1893) and again in 1890 with the Wrexham and Ellesmere Railway (Extension of Time) Act 1890 (53 & 54 Vict. c. xxv), when an extension to July 1895 was obtained.
+As the possible South Wales trunk route idea firmed up, the company also obtained powers, via the Wrexham and Ellesmere Railway Act 1895 (58 & 59 Vict. c. xvii) on 14 May 1895, for a west-to-north curve at Ellesmere, that would allow through running there.
+In this period the company chairman and many of the directors were also officers or directors of the Manchester, Sheffield and Lincolnshire Railway or the WM&CQR, or the Cambrian Railways.